viktor-ferenczi/ai-dev-proto/README.md

 **This project was a research prototype.
 It worked reasonably well to fix code quality issues found by SonarQube.
 This project is unfinished.
-While your may be able to get it running, this is not that useful in practice.
-It may still be useful as reference material and a collection of ideas and prompts if you are working on similar LLM intergation for automated coding.**
+While it has no practical use these days, it may still be useful as reference material and a collection of ideas and prompts if you are working on similar LLM integration for automated coding.**

 **There are experimental PRs written by the LLM using this tool in the [ai-example-shop](https://github.com/viktor-ferenczi/ai-example-shop) repository.